Did the internship meet your expectations?

 “As an engineering intern, I had a very hands-on experience.
 Intro to Engineering Graphics and Design (MAE3) was a good class to have taken prior to this internship.
 In that class, you design and build a robot to compete against other teams, picking up balls and putting them in a basket, stacking boxes, etc. Working through the engineering process with a team, from rough concept to physical construction and adjustment gave me a feel for how to make an idea into a real thing and I got to apply that during my internship.
 We worked on and built whatever the lab needed including a test rig and program for a hydroelectric turbine, a vacuum table for a CNC router, and a rolling cart and test rig for a time-of-flight velocimeter.
 We applied principles of design and teamwork to make those things and sometimes they didn't work and we had to make them again.
 But the process of creating something with the tools at your disposal with the people around you is an important one, and MAE 3 prepared me well for it.
 Standard math and science courses provided a solid foundation although there wasn't any rigorous math or science in the work we did.
 Knowing Ohm's law and Newton's laws of motion helps to get started in the right direction.
 Years of those kinds of classes get your brain used to working in a logical framework, which is the way you need to think to do good science."

 “Taking advanced math classes and being an engineering student with computational/coding experience helped me with my project in ocean acoustics.
-My final project included knowing how to use MATLAB and that made everything so much easier because I did not have to sit and learn an entirely new language.”
+My final project included knowing how to use MATLAB and that made everything so much easier because I did not have to learn an entirely new language.”

 “A biological statistics class I took was especially helpful because I learned quite a bit of coding, which came in handy.
 Previous lab experience also was helpful in that I came into the internship feeling comfortable with the lab environment.”